antonivanopoulos/search_app/README.md

 # Tests

-To run the test suite, you can run the comman `bundle exec rspec`.
+To run the test suite, you can run the command `bundle exec rspec`.